Vyral/mark-adams/_posts/2020-09-03-your-friends-are-my-friends.md

 <p style="text-align:center;"><em>We want to assist your family and friends too.
 Help us help them!</em></p>

-You know by now that our team's motto is "Relationships Are Key\!".
+You know by now that our team's motto is "Where Relationships Are Key\!".
 We don't spend hours a day on the Internet searching for strangers who want to buy or sell real estate.
 Our focus is on providing five-star service to our clients from start to finish and beyond in order to build positive, lasting relationships. **Our goal is to treat people so well that they wouldn't hesitate to suggest our professional care to their family and friends.**

 We learned a long time ago that if you take care of people, they’ll take care of you.
 So I'm asking you now: Will you help me help the people you love?&nbsp;